 The UK Modern Slavery Act 2015 (the “Act”) requires businesses to state the actions they have taken during the financial year to ensure modern slavery is not taking place in their operations and supply chains.

-In line with our core values, SCC is committed to conducting business in a manner that respects human rights and the dignity of all people.
+In line with our core values, SCC is committed to conducting business responsibly in a manner that respects human rights and the dignity of all people.
 We acknowledge our responsibilities in accordance with the Act and we do not tolerate any conduct that contributes to, encourages or facilitates human trafficking, child labour, forced or compulsory labour, or any other human rights abuses.

-Proud to be part of the West Midlands economic powerhouse, we are keen supporters of job creation and enterprise in the region and beyond, take our responsibility for the environment seriously, and remain active in the communities in which we operate.
+Proud to be a key West Midlands and UK wide employer, we are keen supporters of job creation and enterprise in the region and beyond, take our responsibility for the environment seriously, and remain active in the communities in which we operate.
 Our group charitable trust supports a wide range of causes and our employees participate in initiatives that not only benefit society, but their own development too.
 SCC is also the prime sponsor of SCC Academy which is designed to introduce under-privileged 18-25yr olds to technology in an increasingly connected world.
 Participants are given formal tuition and a grounding in technology in a series of short courses and are equipped to enjoy the benefit of ownership of technology and the ability to engage in online learning allowing individuals to develop both essential and advanced IT skills.

 SCC is Europe’s largest privately-owned IT Services business.
 SCC is the technology division of Rigby Group (RG) plc, the parent company for a portfolio of different business operations.
 To find out more about the nature of SCC’s own business please click https://www.scc.com/about-scc/.